peperuney/pepay-sdk/readme.md

 # PEPAY SDK Documentation

-PEPAY is a cryptocurrency payment processing platform that allows merchants to accept various cryptocurrencies while receiving stable USD payments.
+PEPAY is a cryptocurrency payment processing platform that allows merchants to accept various cryptocurrencies.
 This SDK provides easy integration with the PEPAY API.

 ## Installation